liveblocks/liveblocks/packages/liveblocks-yjs/README.md

 # `@liveblocks/yjs`

-Provides YJS integration to effortlessly back your YJS apps with Liveblocks
+Provides Yjs integration to effortlessly back your Yjs apps with Liveblocks

 ## Installation